C0dedSurvivor/TRPG/README.md

 This game combines an open world style of movement with a tactical battle system.
 When you encounter an enemy, the camera zooms to an overhead view and the area around you becomes a grid-based tactical battefield.

 ## Battle gameplay:
-Walk up to the test battle starter (the floating cubes) to start a battle <br />
+Interact with the test battle starter (the white floating cubes) to start a battle <br />
 Click on a player to select your moves (the 4 pills near the bottom of the battlefield) <br />
 After all players move, enemies will move <br />
 Battle continues until all of one team are dead

+## Conversations:
+Interact with the test conversation starter (the green floating cubes) to start a conversation <br />
+Click on a button with the path you want when presented with a choice

 ## Pause Menu:
 Click on an option on the left gear to navigate to it